OTC-CISRiley/CIS150InfoL2/docs/readme.md

-# Welcome to Level 2!
+# Welcome to Clue 2!

-In this level, you will use TFS to open the project you created in Level 1.
+To solve this clue, you will use TFS to open the project you created in Clue 1.

 1. Move to a different computer (you probably have done this!)
+Restart your computer if it is the only one you use.

 2. Open Visual Studio, Connect to tfs.
 [Here is a link to that quick reference](https://github.com/OTC-CISRiley/CIS150InfoLevel1/blob/master/docs/ConnecttoTFS.pdf)

-3. Use Team Explorer, Source Control Explorer to find the project you checked in in level 1
+3. Use Team Explorer, Source Control Explorer to find the project you checked in while solving clue 1

-4. Use the Source Control Explorer to get the latest version of the level 1 project.
+4. Use the Source Control Explorer to get the latest version of the clue 1 project.
 Open the project folder.

 5. Double click on the .sln file to open the project.
 Use Solution Explorer to verify the project contents.
-    (you may have to re-create your level 1 project if it did not check in properly)
+    (you may have to re-create your clue 1 project if it did not check in properly)

 6. Update the Main method to prompt for a site to display.
 Code shown below.
-The first two lines were added in Level 1, so use them as a reference for adding the new code.
+The first two lines were added in clue 1, so use them as a reference for adding the new code.

                 sites[i] = sitePre + i + @"0Info/";
             }